FuriousGeorge19/W205-Course-Content/14-Patterns-for-Data-Pipelines/sync-slides.md

 #
 ## Announcements

-- repos - fork or clone your repos by 27Apr2018
+- repos - fork or clone your repos soon!
 - future - `course-content` tagged by semester

 ::: notes